aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 snowsql -a sedemo.us-east-1-gov.aws -u snowpipeuser --private-key-path rsa_key.p8
 ```

 Authentication via the REST endpoint expects a valid JSON Web Token (JWT).
-These tokens are generally valid for about 60 minutes and then need to be regenerated.
+These tokens are generally valid for about 60 minutes and must be regenerated.
 If you want to test the REST API using `Postman` or `curl`, you must generate one from the RSA certificate.

 Once you generate the JWT, the REST endpoint should reference your Snowflake account and the fully qualified pipe name.
 The call you’re testing is a `POST` to the `insertFiles` method.